 Lighting and Lenses

 There are two issues that you may experience while playing DC2.
 The first involves your room lighting.
 Overlighting your area can blind the Kinect camera.
 Try to draw your shades in order to leave the appropriate amount of light streaming into your room.
-The best way to know if you have the proper amount of lighting is to see how twitchy navigating the the menus are.
-Besides lighting issues, another problem that crops up occasionally involves those who wear prescription lenses or other apparel on their face.
+The best way to know if you have the proper amount of lighting is to see how twitchy navigating the menu is.
+Besides lighting issues, another problem that may crop up involves those who wear prescription lenses or other apparel on their face.
 I personally wear glasses on a regular basis and did not experience any difficulties.
 You may experience problems if you wear huge darkened aviator sunglasses but in most cases the camera should be able to recognize you just fine.

-Dance Central 2 is a game that I can easily see becoming a party staple.
-It’s hard to be a wallflower due to the game’s welcoming message which encourages everyone to just get up and dance.
+Dance Central 2 is a game that is well on its way to becoming a party staple.
+It’s hard to be a wallflower due to the game’s great ability of encouraging you to just get up and dance.
 Get this game and get moving!